adversarialreinforcementlearning/ezgikorkmaz.github.io/index.md

 I am a machine learning researcher and a PhD candidate in artificial intelligence and machine learning.
-Before I have Masters in Science degree in Electrical Engineering and Information Technology from Karlsruhe Institute of Technology.
+I hold a Masters in Science degree in Electrical Engineering and Information Technology from Karlsruhe Institute of Technology.
+My research focus is robustness and generalization in machine learning.